joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

+# 10. ILLEGALITY, VOLUNTARY PREPAYMENT AND CANCELLATION

+# 10.1 Illegality

+If it becomes unlawful in any applicable jurisdiction for a Lender to perform any of its obligations as contemplated by this agreement or to fund, issue or maintain its participation in any Utilisation or it becomes unlawful for any Affiliate of a Lender for that Lender to do so:

+1. that Lender shall promptly notify the Facility Agent upon becoming aware of that event;
+2. upon the Facility Agent notifying the Parent, each Available Commitment of that Lender will be immediately cancelled; and
+3. to the extent that the Lender's participation has not been transferred pursuant to clause 40.8 (Replacement of Lender), each Borrower shall repay that Lender's participation in the Utilisations made to that Borrower on the last day of the

 (bb) each Lender will be required to make a payment under clause 34.1 (Payments to the Facility Agent) in respect of its participation in the new Revolving Facility Loans only to the extent that its participation in the new Revolving Facility Loans exceeds that Lender's participation in the maturing Revolving Facility Loan and the remainder of that Lender's participation in the new Revolving Facility Loans shall be treated as having been made available and applied by the Borrower in or towards repayment of that Lender's participation in the maturing Revolving Facility Loan.

 (c) At any time when a Lender becomes a Defaulting Lender, the maturity date of each of the participations of that Lender in the Revolving Facility Loans then outstanding will be automatically extended to the last day of the Availability Period applicable to the Revolving Facility and will be treated as separate Revolving Facility Loans (the "Separate Loans") denominated in the currency in which the relevant participations are outstanding.